Curve/lime/README.md

 </p>

 # Introduction
-Lime is a *cross-platform* framework that is focused on game modding and tries to provide you with useful **cross-platform** features for your journey.
+Lime is a *cross-platform* framework that is focused on game modding and tries to provide you with useful features for your journey.

 > This library is meant to be used in mods that get loaded into the target process.
 Remote usage is not yet available but may be in the future, albeit with low priority.